Penneech: Rules

 The following is a description based on Cotton's rules, supplemented by Parlett who tested the game extensively:

 Deal

 Players cut for the first deal, the lower card winning (Aces low for this purpose).
 The dealer deals 7 cards each, individually, and turns the next for trumps, placing the rest face down as the stock.
-A player with no Aces nor face cards may throw in his cards for a fresh deal.
+A player with no Aces nor face cards may throw in their cards for a fresh deal.

 Play

 Elder hand leads to the first trick.
 The second player to a trick may either follow suit or trump, but may only discard if unable to follow.
-The trick winner turns the next card of the stock for trumps and pegs its value (see below) if it is a counter before leading to the next trick.
+The trick winner turns the next card of the stock for trump and pegs its value (see below) if it is a counter before leading to the next trick.
 The winner of the last trick turns the next card of the stock and likewise scores for it if it is a counting card.